ShixingWang/computationalphysics_N2013301020050/Pictures/readme.md

-This is a readme file created to establish the /Pictures/.
+This folder comtains pictures used in the repository.